sphade/Natours/README.md

 # Natours
-Exciting tours for adventurous people
+Exciting tours for adventurous people. a landing page for a tour site
-## technologies
+## Technologies
 **list of all technologies used**
 * html
 * css